-Coherent synchrotron radiation source by using a laser seeding technique are under development at the UVSOR-II.
+Synchrotron radiation source to generate a coherent light by using a laser seeding technique are under development at the UVSOR-II.
 In the past experiments, we have succeeded in generating coherent harmonics (CHs) in deep ultraviolet (DUV) and vacuum ultraviolet (VUV) region and also in generating CHs with variable polarizations in DUV region.